Let’s be real, low carb restaurants are hard to come by, which can make dining out a whole affair for those of us on a low carb meal plan!

 Low Carb Bar Food

 If you can avoid eating at the bar, this is probably for the best, as bars won’t be on many low carb restaurants lists.

 But, sometimes hunger strikes at inopportune times, or more likely, you don’t want to skip happy hour with your buds.
 That said, there’s a few things you can do:

 Wings: if you’re craving wings, make sure they’re not breaded.
-Also sauces such as teriyaki, bbq, sweet and sour tend to be high in carbs—see if you can order wings without the sauce.
-Or, traditional buffalo sauce is typically much lower.
+Also sauces such as teriyaki, bbq, sweet and sour tend to be high in carbs, so see if you can order wings without the sauce for a protein packed alternative!

 Charcuterie plates: Think cheese plates, meats, olives, and the like.
-Of course, skip the bread, crostini, hummus, and certain fruits.
+Of course, skip the bread, crostini, hummus, and dried fruits.

-At nicer drinking establishments, you might find seafood items like oysters, ceviche, shrimp cocktail.
+At nicer drinking establishments, you might find seafood items like oysters, ceviche, or shrimp cocktails.

-Avoid: Well, fries, buns, anything starchy.
-Again, sauces can be an unsuspecting source of carbohydrates.
+Avoid: This ranges with varying bar menus — but fries, buns, anything starchy.
+And again, sauces can be an unsuspecting source of carbohydrates.

 Best Choice: Caprese salad is a great choice to start, as are those tasty Italian meat, cheese, and olives apps.

 Antipasto salad with dressing on the side is loaded with meats, cheeses and olives – yum.